 Types of Dental Implant Abutments

-• Stock Abutments: These abutments are pre-made and come in various shapes and sizes.
+- Stock Abutments: These pre-made abutments come in various shapes and sizes.
 Stock abutments are suitable for standard cases.
 These are the most commonly used types of abutments for the majority of implant cases.

-• Custom Abutments: We can create a custom abutment tailored to your oral anatomy.
-These are ideal for complex cases where precise fit is crucial.
+- Custom Abutments: We can create a custom abutment for patients with unique anatomical features.
+These are ideal for complex cases where precise fit is crucial, but are more expensive.

-• Temporary Abutments: In some cases, a temporary abutment is necessary.
-We use them during the healing period after implant placement, providing aesthetic and functional benefits.
+- Temporary Abutments: In some cases, a temporary abutment is necessary.
+We use them during the healing period after implant placement.
+They provide aesthetic and functional benefits while we wait for your mouth to heal.

 Dental Restorations: Completing the Implant with Prosthetic Teeth

 A dental restoration is the visible part of the dental implant, providing natural-looking teeth.
 Dr. Courter offers different restorations to accommodate his patient’s unique needs and preferences.
-The type of dental restoration you will need depends on how many teeth you are missing, where they are located, the state of your oral health, and your budget.
+The type of dental restoration you need depends on the number of missing teeth, their location, and the state of your oral health.

-• Single Crowns: We use dental crowns to replace a missing tooth.
-A crown acts like a tooth cap to cover an implant like a natural tooth fully.
+- Single Crowns: We use dental crowns to replace a missing tooth.
+A crown acts like a natural tooth cap and covers the implant post.
+Replacing a single tooth is easy using an implant-supported dental crown.

 Understanding the parts of dental implants is important if you are considering replacing your teeth.
 Schedule a consultation with Dr. Courter to learn more about dental implants in Midland, TX.
 Call 432-287-9531 or request an appointment online.